 There’s been a recent cultural shift in our modern workplaces; down with the antiquated hierarchy and up with the “my door is always open” approach.
-We’re talking about mental health and speaking more openly in the workplace than ever before.
 Our awareness of wellbeing can be seen in travel too, with greater impetus on traveller safety and duty of care procedures.
 There’s a fine balance between cost-savings and traveller wellbeing though, a balance which businesses should strive to achieve.
 Is it possible, this elusive balance?
 Absolutely.
 Find out how in our Hearts and Minds manifesto.

 Flexible travel policies